 Social Support - Mutual Aid Groups

-Studies have indicated that the social support gained from participation in a mutual aid support group can help you get to where you want to be.
+Studies have indicated that the social support gained from participation in a support group can help you get to where you want to be in your recovery journey.
 In order to make a strong connection with a support group, you must be able to connect with the philosophy of that group.
 We encourage you to explore these organizations with an open mind and attention to those groups that align with your beliefs and values.
 This can have such a positive impact on your life and ultimately, on your success in all that you strive to be.